dmbdesignpdx/code-assessment-web/README.md

 :boom: Shake up! :boom: I've thought a lot about the action buttons for the cart and realized that there can be an easier way to implement the `Product` as it relates to the buttons.
 It's a bit of restructuring involving that `Product` takes in a child node that would be provided by the `ProductItem` or `CartItem`; the nodes would be the corresponding action buttons, thus maintaining the image, title, price, and action structure for both product list and cart.

 In terms of layout for the `Product`, the best solution would be css grid.
 I usually would implement a progressive enhancement approach to styling with css grid, but in this case, a solution can be reached by the use of basic css grid (which IE and older Edge fully support with `-ms-`).

+I usually like to use inline svgs for icons; they are better to interact with than an icon font.
+And I absolute :heart: svgs.

+It is time...
+The time has come to style the cart.
+And to get this modal working properly, not just in showing and hiding but working by html/aria specs.